bnlawrence/cf-plot/docs/source/api_reference.rst

 and earlier) related to testing only so have been moved out of the functional codebase.

 Obsolete Internal API
 ---------------------

 These routines were exposed in the user-facing API at versions 3.3.0 and below but were marked as not being intended for user use.
 They have therefore been removed except for under-the-hood processing at version 3.5.0.
-They are listed here for completeness and .
+They are listed here for completeness and posterity.

 If you made use of any of the functionality provided by these internal-use routines, and wish to have this in future, please